kalistons/spring-boot-liquibase/README.md

     change-log: classpath:db/changelog/changelog-master.xml
 ```

-We can use one or more migration files as long as the other files are configured in the main file.
+We may use one or more migration files as long as the other files are configured in the main file.
 In the example done, I tried to organize in different directories and using different format files.
 That way we can make the project more organized confirm example below.

 ```
  <!--    changelog-master.xml -->